rusershamburg/meetup-repo/meetup-13/Readme.md

 ## please add your questions below!

 ### general questions
-- what features do you miss in R
+- What features do you miss in R?
-- what was the biggest failure?
+- What was the biggest failure?
-- how to assure CI/CD with R: packages/enviroment to be up-to-date?
+- How to assure CI/CD with R: packages/enviroment to be up-to-date?
-- what are the best practices to scale your R model in-prodction: 10 -> 100 -> 1000 -> 10000 ccu?
+- What are the best practices to scale your R model in-prodction: 10 -> 100 -> 1000 -> 10000 ccu?

 - What is R in production?
 - Is R in production only models?